 To help keep buses safer, school administrators can speak with the transit company to find out if their drivers and staff have received emergency training in anaphylaxis management.
 You can respond to any knowledge gaps by arranging training.
 Many schools also have a “no eating” policy on school buses to help minimize risk.

-The elementary program provides helpful resources, activities, worksheets, and lesson plans.
 The high school program provides games and competitions for students to lead.

 Use our free resources to educate and drive awareness of food allergy.
 You can download our Think FAST poster, 5 emergency steps to treat anaphylaxis, food allergy do’s and don’ts, and more!